-During the negotiations for the 2003-2007 Agreement, the Council made an extensive Intellectual Property proposal to the State.
+During the negotiations for the new Agreement this past summer, the Council made an extensive Intellectual Property proposal to the State.
 The State and the College/University Presidents rejected it and countered with a draconian proposal that gave the institutions ownership of copyright in almost all instances.
 As negotiations continued, we were able to reverse the State's position and succeed in specifying more ownership rights for employees in the new contract.